backdrop-contrib/slick/docs/TROUBLESHOOTING.md

    * If thumbnail display is Infinite, the main one must be infinite too, else incorrect syncing.
    * adaptiveHeight is no good for vertical.
    * Colorbox integration is not working well with lazyload onDemand.
-Solution:
+     **Solution:**

-     Choose one of other lazyload options: Anticipated, Blazy, Progressive.
+     Choose one of other lazyload options: **Anticipated, Blazy, Progressive**.

-     As the issue with similar setup never happens with PhotoSwipe, we can only conclude Slick with lazyload onDemand just doesn't play nice with Colorbox.
+     As the issue with similar setup never happens with Photobox nor PhotoSwipe, we can only conclude Slick with lazyload onDemand just doesn't play nice with Colorbox.

-5. Slick carousel for text formatter is designed for multi-value fields.
+5. Slick carousel is designed for multi-value fields.
    Unfortunately no handy way to disable formatters for single value at D7.
-   So the formatter is available even for single value, but not actually functioning, please ignore till we can get rid of it at D7.
+   So the formatter is available even for single value, but not actually functioning, please ignore it till we can get rid of it at D7.